-Referral options are clearly communicated with the person and their whānau, including details of expected timeframes, who to contact if they don't hear from the service referred to within the timeframe given, and if there is a cost for accessing services.
+Referral options are clearly communicated with the person and their whānau, including details of expected timeframes, who to contact if they don't hear from the service referred to within the timeframe given, and any costs for accessing services.

-When referring a person and their whānau for investigation or procedures, referrers must ensure that:
+When referring a person for investigation or procedures, referrers must ensure that:

-- the person is aware and encouraged to have a support person with them - the procedure or investigation is explained to them in a way that they can understand, including in different formats and with a translator, as required - Māori are referred to kaupapa Māori services if they choose and as available - an investigation assessment is undertaken to identify if an individual can tolerate the preparation, procedure, or investigation - assessment and support are given to address any possible barriers of accessing services - for example: - transport - financial
+- the person is aware and encouraged to have a support person with them - the procedure or investigation is explained to them in a way that they can understand, including in different formats and with a translator, as required - Māori are referred to kaupapa Māori services if they choose and as available - assessment and support are given to address any possible barriers of accessing services - for example: - transport - financial - family situation that may impact on the decision to consent to a procedure - coordinating appointments and/or offering the person and their whānau, whānau focused bookings.

-Wellness Early detection Presentation, initial investigations, and referral Diagnosis, staging and treatment planning Treatment Care after treatment Palliative and end of life care ---------- ----------------- -- --- ----------- ---------------------- ---------------------------------
+Wellness Early detection Presentation, initial investigations, and referral Diagnosis, staging and treatment Treatment After care Palliative and end of life care ---------- ----------------- -- ---------------------------------- ----------- ------------ ---------------------------------